proppernosda/cocoapods-store/README.md

 # cocoapods-store

+**NOTE:** This plugin is in very early stages so YMMV and avoid running on repos with unstaged changes.

 cocoapods-store is a plugin that lets you load push and pull dependencies to and from an s3 bucket.